etail-agency/etail_marketplaces_sdk/docs/getting-started.md

 ## ChannelEngine — orders API (`orders_api=True`)

-Use this mode when the tenant's API key only has access to `GET /v2/orders` (e.g. Villeroy & Boch).
+Use this mode when the tenant's API key only has access to `GET /v2/orders`.
 This endpoint returns all order statuses and includes full billing and shipping address data — making it the richer data source when available.

 `fetch_invoices()` automatically restricts results to `SHIPPED` and `CLOSED` orders, so no extra filtering is needed.